 Have your child avoid activities that need concentration, such as reading, homework, and complex tasks.

-When you go home from the emergency room, it is okay for your child to sleep:
+When you go home from the emergency room, it is OK for your child to sleep:

 - For the first 12 hours, you may want to wake up your child briefly every 2 or 3 hours.